 -Best Blog Posts of 2014– This post summarizes multiple years

 8 – Realize that most of your traffic comes from readers searching for a specific item or problem.
 Most of your readers read one post and are gone to be never seen again.
+Sad, but true.
+A couple come back and say HI every once in a while.

 9 – Brace yourself for some peppery feedback on occasion.
 Some auditors are really passionate and cranky, and they let you have it (I love those readers best!)
 My favorite foil is Audit Monkey (see blogroll for link), but he doesn’t swing down from the trees and visit much these days.
 He has really soured on auditing [go figure :) ].